opral/monorepo/packages/ide-extension/README.md

 <img width="500" src="https://cdn.jsdelivr.net/gh/inlang/monorepo/inlang/assets/ide-extension/update.gif"/>

+# How to use

-## 1️⃣ Setup
+## Setup

-Create a `project.inlang.json` in the **root** of your project.
-You can use the following template when using json files as translation files, if not, please look for other [supported resource file types](https://inlang.com/marketplace):
+1. Create a `project.inlang.json` in the **root** of your project.
+You can use the following template when using json files as translation files, if not, please look for other [supported resource file types](https://inlang.com/):

 ```json
 {